Macrometacorp/docs/docs/cep/examples/data-summarization.md

 @info(name = 'Overall-analysis')
 INSERT INTO OverallTemperatureStream
 -- Calculate average, maximum, and count for `temperature` attribute.
-SELECT avg(temperature) as avgTemperature,
+SELECT avg(temperature) AS avgTemperature,
-       max(temperature) as maxTemperature,
+       max(temperature) AS maxTemperature,
-       count() as numberOfEvents
+       count() AS numberOfEvents
 -- Aggregate last `4` events in a sliding manner.
 FROM TemperatureStream window length(4);